 Does anyone really care about your schooling, where you were born, or when?
 A passing mention is all that’s required if anything at all.
 Just include a few teasers here and there.

 Where Should You Display Your Artist Bio?

 Introduce yourself by name just as you would to someone in real life.
 Write in the first person.
-This snippet is from you to the reader.
-You are trying to connect.
+You are talking to someone and this snippet is from you to your reader.
+Try to connect on a personal level.

-Put your Artist Bio on all your social media accounts and print out your About Me page to display it alongside your artwork in art fairs.
+Put your Artist Bio on all your social media platforms and print out your biography page to display it alongside your artwork at art fairs.

-Wherever your art appears it’s good practice to add an Artist ‘About Me’ Bio.
-Think of how much more interesting it is to learn about the artist, even on the back of a greetings card.
+Wherever your art appears it’s good practice to add an Artist Bio.
+Think of how much more interesting it is to learn about the artist, even on the back of a greeting card.

 Only write in the third person if your art is being curated.
 If you are representing yourself, write in the first person.